 If standard soap and water isn't your thing and you'd rather turn the healing up a notch, these products can help keep your piercing nice and clean.

 - Emu Oil: This oil is full of fatty acids meant to help reduce inflammation and pain.
-It's known by piercers as a universal healing product that produces exceptional results when healing a piercing.
+It's relied on by piercers as a universal healing product for new piercings.

 - H2Ocean: This sea salt saline solution is often used by piercers to help clean the piercing area.

-- Saline Solution: Less expensive and more readily available than most other products, saline solution is very effective in soothing and healing a new piercing.
+- Saline Solution: Less expensive and more readily available than most other products, saline solution is often recommended in soothing and healing a new piercing.
 It's also an acceptable substitute for sea salt soaks which is when you submerge your piercing into salt water to help clean it.

 Do Not Use These Products

 - Hydrogen Peroxide - Hydrogen peroxide kills bacteria, but it also kills the white blood cells attempting to heal your piercing.
 It can cause irritation and lengthen overall healing time.

-- Rubbing Alcohol - Alcohol may dry the skin and irritate the raw piercing, which might actually lead to infection.
+- Rubbing Alcohol - Alcohol may dry the skin and irritate the raw piercing.

 - Glyoxide - This is a product that contains hydrogen peroxide, and it might hinder healing rather than aiding it.

 - Ear Care Solution - Solutions that are provided by jewelry boutiques and department store piercers usually contain alcohol, hydrogen peroxide, and other harmful chemicals that might aggravate a new piercing.

 New piercings and sometimes irritated piercings might benefit from a sea salt soak.
 This simple remedy is meant to soothe pain and draw out infection.